harperbenjamin/jenkins-integration-samples/jenkins-x/README.md

 with configuration as code using [Terraform](https://www.terraform.io/), a tool which has become an industry standard for defining and deploying IaaS instracture.
-Many projects and businesses have existing Terraform based IaaS provisioning workflows, the idea within this guide is to provide a resources which an be incorporated into these existing workflows.
+Many projects and businesses have existing Terraform based IaaS provisioning workflows, the idea within this guide is to provide a resource which can be incorporated into these existing workflows.
 Finally, this guide leverages [jx boot](https://jenkins-x.io/docs/getting-started/setup/boot/) on [GCP](https://cloud.google.com/) to drive the jx installation process.